Quake rattles Nepal, dozens of houses flattened; injuries reported | Science-Environment

-A 5.8-magnitude earthquake struck Nepal's central Lamjung district on Wednesday, injuring at least six persons and damaging dozens of houses, officials said.
+A 5.8-magnitute earthquake struck Nepal's western Lamjung district on Wednesday, injuring at least six persons and damaging dozens of houses, officials said.

-The epicentre of the quake, which occurred at 5:42 AM (05:27 IST), was located at Marshyangdi Rural Municipality of the district.
+The epicentre of the quake, which occurred at 5:42 AM (05:27 IST), was located at Marshyangdi Rural Municipality of the district, 200 km west of Kathmandu.

 The 5.8-magnitude quake damaged around two dozen houses and left six people injured, The Kathmandu Post reported.